 An open-air museum documenting the life of early European settlers in the London area is a great place to visit with children.
 They can run freely, visit individual log houses, and see the demonstrations.
 Some activities are interactive and on special days, the village offers cultural events, workshops, and exhibitions.
 Fanshawe Pioneer Village will keep you busy for several hours so it’s a great destination for half day trips with your family and friends.

-Under normal circumstances: Adult tickets are $10.00, senior fees are $9.00 and children between 4 and 16 years of age pay $7.00.
+You’ll pay the entrance tickets at the tollgate kiosk.
+All admission rates include tax.
+Adult tickets are $13.00, senior and student fees are $11.00 and children between 4 and 16 years of age pay $7.50.
 Taxes are already included.
 Kids under 3 can get in for free.
-Annual passes are also available from $75 per family of four to $25 for one person.

 Address: 2609 Fanshawe Park Rd.
 E., London, Ontario; Phone: 519-457 1296